ChicoState/open-source-security-camera/README.md

 ### Sending Emails <br>

-While running this script, it will prompt if you want to configure using your email to send notifications.
-To enable this feature, it will ask for a secrete key to have access to send from your email address.
-To generate the secret key follow these steps:
+To enable this feature go to the settings page of the application.
+It will ask for a email authentication key.
+This is required to give the app access to send emails to and from the email provided.
+To generate the authentication key follow these steps:

 1. [Enable Less Secure Apps with your gmail account](https://myaccount.google.com/lesssecureapps)
 2. Make sure two-factor authentication is enabled.